helium/helium-ledger-app/README.md

 This is the official Helium wallet app for the Ledger Nano S. It is built for the Blockain Open Ledger Operating System.

+*This application has not been tested or validated on the Nano X.*

 When installed on a Nano S, the app allows you to view your Helium address, check your balance, and submit transactions while using the companion app, also included in this repository.